AdobeDocs/analytics.en/help/analyze/analysis-workspace/curate-share/share-projects.md

 1. Click **[!UICONTROL Close]**.
 Your changes are automatically saved. <!-- True? -->

-## Share with people outside your organization
+## (Ignore this section for now) Share with people outside your organization

 <!-- Keep the 2 sections above and delete this section.
 Or delete the 2 sections above. -->